'ALMOST IMPOSSIBLE TO POLICE': APPEARANCE FEES ARE PART OF TENNIS, BUT ARE THEY HURTING IT?

 And particularly for the sport’s stars, the consideration revolves around where you can earn the most money, in various forms.

-By entering the code TFS2025 you will receive 15% off the RRP on all non-sale items at our online store at www.racquetworld.com.au
+By entering the code TFS2025 you will receive 15% off the RRP on all non-sale items when you shop at www.racquetworld.com.au

 There’s your natural prize money, awarded to a player based on performance in the tournament.